AI Security Guide

 Security Hardening:

-An example of an optimized, multi-stage Dockerfile for the FastAPI application:
+Here's an optimized, multi-stage Dockerfile for the FastAPI application:

 # Stage 1: Builder stage with build-time dependencies